How can I reduce my risk online?

 SET UP ACCOUNT ALERTS

 Sign up for email account alerts and stay up to date with your account activity.
-Log into the Personal Savings website and click on 'Manage Your Alerts' within the 'Alerts' tab.
+Log into the Savings website and click on 'Manage Your Alerts' within the 'Alerts' tab.

 REVIEW YOUR CREDIT REPORTS REGULARLY